The honest version of Laravel vs Node.js

 TL;DR

-- Laravel wins for CRUD-heavy startups, fast MVPs, and teams of one to three developers.
+- Laravel wins for CRUD-heavy startups, fast MVPs, and teams of one to three engineers.
 If your product is mostly forms, data, and business logic, Laravel ships faster and cheaper.

 - Node.js wins for real-time workloads (chat, collaboration, live data), heavy concurrency, and teams that already write JavaScript on the frontend.

-- Hiring pools are roughly equal in 2026 but at different rates.
-Laravel developers are 15-20% cheaper.
-Node.js developers are slightly easier to recruit from a frontend background.
+- Hiring pools are roughly comparable in 2026 but at different rates.
+Laravel developers cost about 15 to 20 percent less in the US senior tier.
+Node.js developers are slightly easier to recruit out of a frontend pipeline.

-- Long-term costs are similar.
-The framework choice matters less than the team and the product fit.
+- Long-term costs converge.
+The framework matters less than the team and the product fit.

-- For most SMB and MVP projects I see, Laravel gets the product to paying customers two to four weeks faster.
+- For most SMB and MVP projects I see, Laravel reaches paying customers two to four weeks sooner.
 For real-time or high-concurrency products, Node.js is the right call.

 Table of contents